Latest vaccination news

 Respiratory syncytial virus (RSV)

-From 1 September 2024 the respiratory syncytial virus (RSV) vaccine will be available to help protect young babies and older people from becoming seriously unwell from RSV.
+The respiratory syncytial virus (RSV) vaccine is available to help protect young babies and older people from becoming seriously unwell from RSV.

 Who is eligible for the new vaccine: